mwalbers1/Google-Data-Analytics-capstone/Docker PostgreSQL Database Setup.md

 ### Docker Setup

-1 - Download and install Docker Desktop.
-Docker Desktop can be downloaded from [Docker](www.docker.com)
+1 - Download and install Docker Desktop from [Docker website](www.docker.com)

 2 - On Home page of Docker, click on the Postgres latest image

-3 - Copy the connection string
+3 - Copy the connection string into clipboard

 ### Connect pgAdmin to Docker Postgres Database server

+1 - Download and install pgAdmin from <a href="https://www.pgadmin.org/download/" target="_blank">https://www.pgadmin.org/download/</a>

+2 - In pgAdmin Browser in left pane, right click servers and select Create Server

+3 - Enter a name for server in first tab

+4 - In connection tab, enter connection properties from the connection string that was copied to the clipboard

+5 - Click Save button

 ### Import CSV file into database table